Industrial applications of nanotechnology: Textiles

 The use of engineered nanofibers already makes clothes water- and stain-repellent or wrinkle-free.
 Textiles with a nanotechnological finish can be washed less frequently and at lower temperatures.
 Nanotechnology has been used to integrate tiny carbon particles membrane and guarantee full-surface protection from electrostatic charges for the wearer.
 Many other applications have been developed by research institutions such as the Textiles Nanotechnology Laboratory at Cornell University, and the UK's Dstl and its spin out company P2i.

 Sports

 Nanotechnology may also play a role in sports such as soccer, football, and baseball.
 Materials for new athletic shoes may be made in order to make the shoe lighter (and the athlete faster).
 Baseball bats already on the market are made with carbon nanotubes that reinforce the resin, which is said to improve its performance by making it lighter.
-Other items such as sport towels, yoga mats, exercise mats are on the market and used by players in the National Football League, which use antimicrobial nanotechnology to prevent parasuram from illnesses caused by bacteria such as Methicillin-resistant Staphylococcus aureus (commonly known as MRSA).
+Other items such as sport towels, yoga mats, exercise mats are on the market and used by players in the National Football League, which use antimicrobial nanotechnology to prevent illnesses caused by bacteria such as Methicillin-resistant Staphylococcus aureus (commonly known as MRSA).